juanburdick/Clarence-Curse-DND/NOTES.md

 >Flesh parts unveiling
 >White stone.

+### Guild
+- Wizened Guildmistress pushed around in a wheelchair by an auburn-haired elven woman

 ### Other
 - undead necromancer who animated the head had a withered face with a hole in cheek